THIS DATE IN HISTORY: March 27

 1993: Sherry Ross becomes the first woman to do play-by-play of an NHL game.
 Ross handles the first period of the New Jersey Devils' 5-2 win against the Washington Capitals when announcer Gary Thorne is late arriving because of a flight delay.

 2002: Phil Housley of the Chicago Blackhawks becomes the fourth defenseman (and first U.S.-born player) in NHL history to get 1,200 career points.
 Housley scores the game-winning goal in Chicago's 4-1 win against the Nashville Predators at United Center.

-2003: Colorado Avalanche goalie Patrick Roy earns his 66th and final NHL shutout and his 547th victory when the Avalanche defeat the Kings 3-0 at Pepsi Center.
+2003: Patrick Roy earns his 66th and final NHL shutout and his 547th victory when the Colorado Avalanche defeat the Kings 3-0 at Pepsi Center.

-2006: Detroit defenseman Chris Chelios becomes the first player in NHL history to appear in at least 400 games with three different teams when he plays for the Red Wings in a 4-1 win at St. Louis.
-It's his 400th game with the Red Wings after playing 664 games with the Chicago Blackhawks and 402 with the Montreal Canadiens.
+2006: Chris Chelios becomes the first player in NHL history to appear in at least 400 games with three different teams when he plays for the Red Wings in a 4-1 win at St. Louis.
+It's the defenseman's 400th game with the Red Wings after playing 664 games with the Chicago Blackhawks and 402 with the Montreal Canadiens.

 2018: Connor McDavid surpasses the 100-point mark for the second straight season with a goal and two assists in the Edmonton Oilers' 7-3 loss to the Columbus Blue Jackets at Rogers Place.
 The goal is his NHL career-high 40th; he finishes the game with 102 points on the way to repeating as NHL scoring champion.